Protection of Rights Services Review

 The Terms of Reference for the review are available here.

-- How the agencies work with others in the community;
+- visibility in the community; and

 The ACT Human Rights Commission promotes the human rights and welfare of all people living in the ACT.
 It does this through providing a wide range of oversight, advocacy, advice, awareness raising and intervention functions which have a human rights focus.